Molecular Biotechnology

 Highlights and impact

 The Nevoigt Laboratory is an international leader in the field of glycerol utilization by baker’s yeast for the production of chemicals, particularly succinic acid.
 Our lab developed the first S. cerevisiae strains able to efficiently utilize glycerol and they formed the basis of interesting novel applications such as the production of various chemicals, yeast biomass and proteins.
 We have successfully established the CRISPR/Cas9 system as a tool for yeast engineering.
+Our current projects are listed below.

 Group composition & projects/funding